Feeling Rome Tourist Burnout? Take the Train to Authentic Tarquinia

 Villa Lante's story does not end with the eclipse of the Gambaras.
 The property was sold to the Duke of Lante in the 1700s.
 In the late 1800s, it was owned by an American heiress straight out of a Henry James novel.
 The villa was heavily damaged by Allied bombings of Rome during World War II and patiently restored by its subsequent owner.

 Go Visit; Classy Villa Lante Doesn't Charge Admission

-Villa Farnese, not far from Villa Lante, is another easy trip from Tarquinia.
-It was the local estate of one of the Italian Renaissance's most powerful, respected, and feared families, Th House f Farnese, which married into royal lines and produced popes and kings and queens all over Western Europe.
+Palazzo Farnese, not far from Villa Lante, is another easy trip from Tarquinia.
+It was the local estate of one of the Italian Renaissance's most powerful, respected, and feared families, The House of Farnese, which married into royal lines and produced popes and kings and queens all over Western Europe.

-The mansion and estate that comprise Villa Farnese captivates art lovers.
-(The Farnese Gallery, in Rome, is a treasure house of Italian painting.)
+The mansion and estate that comprise Villa Farnese captivate art lovers.
+(The Villa Farnese Gallery, in Rome, is a treasure house of Italian painting.)

 All of Renaissance Style in One Palazzo

-Villa Farnese is like a crash course in Renaissance architecture and art.
-From the outside, the Villa Farnese is impressive, lording it over the town of Caprarola.
+Palazzo Farnese is like a crash course in Renaissance architecture and art.
+From the outside, Palazzo Farnese is impressive, lording it over the town of Caprarola.
 Its architecture is magnificent, and the art inside is exhilarating.

 A Fort Outside, a Palace Within

-Inside, Villa Farnese is a palace with grand rooms and airy proportions.
+Inside, Palazzo Farnese is a palace with grand rooms and airy proportions.
 Its numerous reception salons, ballrooms, and banquet rooms bespeak of royal life.
 It has five spiral staircases, and its many private suites suggest the dynastic power of the Farnese.